akiraaisha/usbtracker/README.md

 ## Help ##

-If you want display help, just use the "-h" flag:
+If you want display help, just use the "-h" flag :

 ```
 PS C:\XXX\XXX\XXX\XXX> .\usbtracker.py -h